danchyy/Basketball_Analytics/README.md

 All code is written in Python using the Jupyter Notebooks which allow live preview of the images and thus making it nice and easy to analyze and visualize data.

-As I am a big basketball fan, most of the scripts will be focusing on the
+As I am a big basketball fan, most of the scripts will be focusing on the statistics revolving around NBA and basketball in general.

 Current mini "projects":